 All five top picks offer free tiers or trials:

-- Hyperping: Free tier and 14-day trial on paid plans
+- Hyperping: Free tier available; 14-day trial on the Essentials plan

 - Better Stack: Free tier with basic features

-- Squadcast: Free tier for up to 5 users
+- Squadcast: Free plan for up to 5 users

 Run any new tool alongside your existing setup for at least one week.
 Compare alert routing speed, false positive rates, setup time, and how naturally the tool integrates with your team's daily workflow.
 Most teams I've spoken with tried 2-3 tools before settling on their final choice.